Giants edge Patriots and their woeful quarterbacks 10-7, aided by late missed field goal

 The Giants took a 7-0 lead late in the first half when a 55-yard interception and return by linebacker Bobby Okereke set up a 12-yard, third-down touchdown pass from DeVito to Isaiah Hodgins.

-The Giants squandered a scoring chance on the opening drive of the game.
+In the defensive struggle, the Giants squandered a scoring chance on the opening drive of the game.
 A 14-yard run by Saquon Barkley and a 29-yard pass from DeVito to Hyatt helped get New York to the Patriots 26.
-On second down, DeVito and receiver Wan’Dale Robinson botched a handoff and Jabill Peppers recovered, a lost fumble that was charged to DeVito.
+On second down, DeVito and receiver Wan’Dale Robinson botched a handoff and Jabill Peppers recovered.

-Rookie cornerback Deonte Banks made his second interception of the season late in the first quarter for the Giants’ first takeaway.
+Jones and the Patriots did not generate much offense and his passes down the field lacked zip.
+Rookie cornerback Deonte Banks got his second interception of the season late in the first quarter.

 INJURIES